Viacheslav-Nikolaichuk/STG0008079/README.md

   - `DeepEval.py`: Evaluates responses using the DeepEval framework.
   - `BERTScore.py`: Evaluates responses using BERTScore metrics.
   - `LowestScoreFinder.py`: Identifies the lowest scores from evaluation results.
+  - `collect_mm_stats.py`: Collects stats on which LLMs uses mental models in the responses.
 - **Results**: Organized directories with detailed and aggregated evaluation results for BERTScore, DeepEval, and human evaluations, including benchmark tests for metric thresholds.

 ## Setup